Some from the archives:

 the long column that runs down my back, flat like the salt planes except for that.

-Arabic coffee blots out my dreams, patchy reality comes sneaking in,
+Black coffee blots out my dreams and patchy reality comes sneaking in,

 across the valleys with the mist, I am the creator of the glitch.

-I’ve been silent for a while now, in hot velvet glimmering.
+I’ve been silent for a while now, in two dimensions glimmering.

 Red lights start the night at 11.25pm for

 whisky coke adrenaline, the air is wet, it drips

 like rain from the collective cloud of hormonal sweat.

 Long, black coated man it’s too hot to be wearing that